The Mystery of the Shape Parameter: Introduction

 and

-, where $\{ p_{1},\cdots , p_{Q}\}$ is a basis of $P_{m-1}$, has to be satisfied.
-Since $h$ is c.p.d., this requirement will be theoretically satisfied \cite{We}.
+where $\{ p_{1},\cdots , p_{Q}\}$ is a basis of $P_{m-1}$, has to be satisfied.
+Since $h$ is c.p.d., this requirement will be theoretically satisfied, as shown in Madych et al. \cite{MN1} and Wendland \cite{We}.
 However if $c$ is very large, $h$ will be numerically constant, making the linear system (3),(4) numerically unsolvable.
-Moreover, if $c$ is very large, the coefficient matrix of the linear system will have a very large condition number, making the interpolating function $s$ unreliable when $f(x_{1}),\cdots ,f(x_{N})$ are not accurately evaluated, as pointed out by Madych in \cite{MN3}.
+Moreover, if $c$ is very large, the coefficient matrix of the linear system will have a very large condition number, making the interpolating function $s(\cdot)$ unreliable when $f(x_{1}),\cdots ,f(x_{N})$ are not accurately evaluated, as pointed out by Madych in \cite{MN2}.